AlexandreDecan/sismic/docs/execution.rst

 (resp. :py:meth:`~sismic.interpreter.Interpreter.execute`) method returns an instance of (resp. a list of) :py:class:`~sismic.interpreter.MacroStep`.
-A macro step corresponds to the process of consuming an event, regardless of the number and the type (eventless or not) of transitions triggered.
+A macro step corresponds to the process of consuming an event, regardless of the number and the type (eventless or not) of triggered transitions.
 A macro step also includes every consecutive stabilization step (ie. the steps that are needed to enter nested states, or to switch into the configuration of an history state).

-A :py:class:`~sismic.interpreter.MacroStep` exposes the consumed ``event`` (an :py:class:`~sismic.model.Event` instance) if any, a (possibly empty) list ``transitions`` of :py:class:`~sismic.model.Transition` instances, and two oredered sequences of state names, ``entered_states`` and ``exited_states``.
+A :py:class:`~sismic.interpreter.MacroStep` exposes the consumed ``event`` (an :py:class:`~sismic.model.Event` instance) if any, a (possibly empty) list ``transitions`` of :py:class:`~sismic.model.Transition` instances, and two aggregated ordered sequences of state names, ``entered_states`` and ``exited_states``.
 States order in those list indicates the order in which their *on entry* and *on exit* actions were processed.

 .. autoclass:: sismic.interpreter.MacroStep
     :members:

-The main step and the stabilization steps of a macro step are exposed through ``main_step`` and ``micro_steps``.
-The first is a :py:class:`~sismic.interpreter.MicroStep` instance, and the second is an ordered list of :py:class:`~sismic.interpreter.MicroStep` instances.
+A macro step also exposes a ``steps`` attribute, which is the ordered list of :py:class:`~sismic.interpreter.MicroStep` instances that were executed.

 A micro step is the smallest, atomic step that a statechart can execute.
 A :py:class:`~sismic.interpreter.MacroStep` instance thus can be viewed (and is!) an aggregate of :py:class:`~sismic.interpreter.MicroStep` instances.